Firedrake/mpd-tools/README.md

   line)
 - (no)single - turn single mode on or off
 - (no)repeat - turn repeat mode on or off
-- (no)random - turn random mode on or off
+- (no)random - turn random mode on or off [not the same thing as shuffle]
 - (no)consume - turn consume mode on or off
-- (no)crossfade - turn crossfade mode on or off
+- (no)crossfade N - turn crossfade mode off or to N seconds
 - rmpl (playlistname) - delete a named playlist

 The advanced commands are: